• Skip to primary navigation

 There are several types of mental health screenings.
 Often, the patient’s self-reported symptoms and the doctor’s observations shape what screening questions are asked.

-It is important to note that mental health screenings and questionnaires are not official diagnostic tools.
-However, they can help people (patients, doctors, and loved ones) better understand mental health status, and in this way fulfill an important function.
+Mental health screenings and questionnaires aren’t official diagnostic tools, but they can help people (patients, doctors and loved ones) better understand mental health status.
+In this way, they fulfill an important function.

 A mental health screening test is also available online for individuals who want to check their mental health by completing an anonymous psychiatric screening test.
 Examples of types of mental health screenings include tests for: